mhoogen/ML4QS/Python3_quickstart_guide.md

 3. Navigate to your ML4QS folder using `cd path/to/ML4QS`.
 4. Run `pip install -r Python3_requirements.txt` to install the required dependencies.

-If you have any more questions or can't seem to get the code working on your system, post your question on the Tech Support FAQ on the Canvas message board, or send me an e-mail at t.m.maaiveld@student.vu.nl.
+If you have any more questions or can't seem to get the code working on your system, post your question on the Tech Support FAQ on the Canvas message board and we will address your issue ASAP if it is not already answered there.